Dekeypetey40/Element-Duel/README.md

 Wireframes were used in the beggining stages of the design phase.
 ![Element Duel Wireframe](assets/images/wireframe-ed.png)

+- The rules section was expanded upon as I decided the text in the wireframe was insufficient to explain the rules properly.

 ---

 ### Function and variable planning